 2. Peel and devein the shrimp.
 Rinse the shrimp shells well and keep aside.
-Add a pinch of salt, pepper and a touch of olive oil to the shrimp.
+Add a pinch of salt, pepper and 1 tsp of olive oil to the shrimp.
 Mix.
 Put the shrimp in the fridge until ready to use.

 3. Put the shrimp shells in a cheese cloth and tie with a string.
 Set aside.